jchai002/choir-justice-supplies/au/en/voicemail.markdown

 ### From another Ooma Office phone or from an outside phone line

 Wait until the call rolls to voicemail, and then press [*] and enter your PIN.
 If this is the first time you access your voicemail, you will need the PIN that was emailed to you when your extension was created.
-If you do not have this PIN, contact your System Administrator to have him set a new PIN so that you can log in the first time.
+If you do not have this PIN, contact your System Administrator to have him/her set a new PIN so that you can log in the first time.

-### Dialing through the virtual receptionist
+### Dialling through the virtual receptionist

 If you are out of the office and do not have a direct phone number to reach your extension, you can dial in to your Voicemail through the virtual receptionist.
 Simply call the Ooma Office number that is answered by the Virtual Receptionist and press [*] when the call connects.
 Next, dial your extension number and then enter your PIN.